 Like with humans, dogs that are lactose intolerant are unable to produce their own lactase, a natural enzyme that works to break down lactose in order to make it digestible.

-Just because a dog is lactose intolerant, this doesn’t mean that all dairy is off-limits.
+Just because a dog has digestive issues or is lactose intolerant, this doesn’t mean that all dairy is off-limits.
 This is because not all dairy contains lactose.
 Cheddar cheese, for example, has nearly zero grams of lactose and can be safely eaten by most pups without any side effects.

 Dairy and your dog’s diet